daxa-ai/pebblo/docs/gh_pages/docs/installation.md

 pebblo
 ```

 Pebblo server now listens to `localhost:8000` to accept Gen-AI application data snippets for inspection and reporting.
+Pebblo UI interface would be available on `http://localhost:8000/pebblo `

 see [troubeshooting](troubleshooting.md) if you face any issues.